tc39/notes/es7/2015-11/nov-18.md

 WH: How would contributions of ISO members interact with ECMA patent policies?

-BT: They’d sign the contributor agreement for any nontrivial contributions.
+BT: They'd sign the contributor agreement for any nontrivial contributions.

 WH: Are ISO members representing companies?
 Themselves as individuals?
 Entire countries?